UVADS/orientation-technical/README.md

 ## The Checklist

-**NB: if you have already completed an item there is no nead to repeat it, except for the final item**
+**NB: if you have already completed an item there is no nead to repeat it**

 0. **watch** Jurassic Park ( [UVA Library](https://search.lib.virginia.edu/sources/uva_library/items/u3586953) or HBO MAX )
 1. **create** a github account - [link](https://github.com/join)